MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisCivicAddress.md

 Use the \`Set-CsOnlineLisCivicAddress\` cmdlet to modify an existing civic address which has not been validated.
 Validated civic addresses cannot be modified.

-**Note:** This cmdlet is only available for Microsoft Internal use.
+**Note:** This cmdlet is only available for Microsoft internal use.

 ## SYNTAX